List of recipients of the Governor General's Award in Visual and Media Arts

-Created in 2000 by then Governor General Adrienne Clarkson, the awards is managed by the Canada Council for the Arts.
+Created in 2000 by then Governor General Adrienne Clarkson, the awards are managed by the Canada Council for the Arts.
 An independent peer jury of senior visual and media arts professionals selects up to seven laureates to be recognized for artistic achievement and one award for outstanding contributions in a professional or volunteer role.
-Visual and media artists in fine arts (painting, drawing, photography, print-making and sculpture, including installation and other three-dimensional work), applied arts (architecture and fine crafts), independent film and video, or audio and new media are eligible for the annual award.
+Visual and media artists in fine arts (painting, drawing, photography, print-making and sculpture, including installation and other three-dimensional work), applied arts (architecture and fine crafts), independent film and video, and audio and new media are eligible for the annual award.
 Since 2007, the Saidye Bronfman Award for excellence in the fine crafts is also awarded by this process.

 In 2015, each laureate received $25,000 and recognition in the form of an exhibition at the National Gallery of Canada.